informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 ### $HOME/.gm directory

-This directory is creted when you install `gm` and the binaries are stored here but when we start the chains, all the related files and folders are stored here as well.
+This directory is created when you install `gm` and the binaries are stored here but when we start the chains, all the related files and folders are stored here as well.

 The $HOME/.gm directory has a tree structure similar to the one below: